alexle/alexle.github.com/posts/training-marathon.markdown

 09-06-2013
 /static/bug_zapper.jpg

 It's strange how quickly the mind forgets about pain.
-Just [3 months ago][1], I told my body it would never have to run another mile again if it could just hang on until the finish line.
+Just [3 months ago][1], I told my body if it could hang on until the finish line, it would never have to run another mile again.

-Now, like a mosquito drawn to one of those electric zappers, I've somehow signed up for another race - this time a [*full marathon*][4].
+Now, like a mosquito drawn to one of those electric zappers, I've somehow signed up for another race - this time a [**full marathon**][4].

 <p>
 <img class="pure-img center" src="/static/bug_zapper.jpg" alt="bug life bug zapper purple" />